empa-scientific-it/empa-data-engineer/coding_problems.md

 | Europa   | `3 + 6 + 1 = 10` | `3 + 2 + 3 = 8` | `10 * 8 = 80` |
 | Callisto | `2 + 0 + 4 = 6`  | `1 + 1 + 1 = 3` | `6 * 3 = 18`  |

-Thus, the total energy `36 + 45 + 80 + 18 = 179`
+Thus, the total energy of the system is `36 + 45 + 80 + 18 = 179`.

+Your inputs are the files named `3_*_universe.txt`.

 ### Questions

-- Calculate the total energy of the systems given in your input files after simulating the evolution for **1000 time steps**
+- Calculate the total energy of the systems given in your input files after simulating the evolution for **1000 time steps**.
-- **Bonus:** Determine the number of steps that must occur before all of the moons' positions and velocities exactly match a previous point in time
+- **Bonus:** Determine the number of steps that must occur before all of the moons' positions and velocities exactly match a previous point in time.

 #### Hints

 A note about the **Bonus** question.
-If we consider the example configuration, it requires `2772` steps before **all** the moons match their intial state.
+If we consider the example configuration, it requires `2772` steps before **all** the moons match their initial state.
 With "match" we mean that both positions and velocities are the same.

 If we start from an alternative initial state